*Please read our Rules & Terms! All films must have hard-coded English subtitles.

 Best Feature Film - $400

-1) All films must have hard-coded English subtitles.
+1) If selected, all films must have hard-coded English subtitles.
 Even the ones with dialogue in English.
 Our audience also contains speakers of other native languages, so English subtitles offer you the assurance they will understand your film, and them a better experience.
+For the judging phase, if you submit films with English dialogue, they can miss the subtitles, but we will ask for a version with hard-coded English subtitles for the festival.

-3) Also, entries that have been submitted to previous SFB editions ARE still eligible.
+3) Also, entries that have been submitted to previous SFB editions, but have not been selected, ARE still eligible.

 4) The same film can be submitted to more than one category.
 (Example: Animated film submitted to both Best International Short Film, Best Animation Film and Best 1 Minute Film)

-6) Please read the time limit submission rules for each category.
-Films that don't respect them will be rejected automatically.
+5) Please read the time limit submission rules for each category.
+Films that don't respect them will not be selected.

-7) By submitting your film you agree that clips, under 30 seconds, from your film and all other materials related to your project may be used and/or published on our Facebook page / website / event program, or for any promotional purposes which SFB deems appropriate.
+6) By submitting your film, you agree that clips under 30 seconds from your film and all other materials related to your project may be used and/or published on our website/social media channels/event program, or for any promotional purposes which SFB deems appropriate.

-8) If selected, all commercial / private property including all trademark / copyrighted materials shown or recorded on the project are the responsibility of the filmmaker.
+7) If selected, all commercial/private property including all trademark/copyrighted materials shown or recorded in the project are the responsibility of the filmmaker.
 Short Film Breaks will NOT take responsibility for any infringement of copyrighted materials.